Low-flow Faucets and Showerheads: Save Water, Save Energy

 Older faucets and showerheads have flow rates of 3.0-7.0 gallons per minute.
 Current government regulations cap new showerheads at 2.5 gallons per minute and new faucets at 2.2.
 Low-flow rates are 2.0 gallons per minute or less for showerheads and 1.5 or less for faucets.

 Low-flow faucets and showerheads save you money in two ways.
-You use less water, to save on your water bill; and you use less hot water, to save on your gas or electric bill.
+You use less water, reducing your water bill; and you use less hot water, reducing your gas or electric bill.

 | Old GPM rate | Current maximum GPM rate | Low flow GPM rate | |